yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 ":ref:`dev-manual/common-tasks:running tests`" section.

-If you did set :term:`TEST_TARGET` to "SystemdbootTarget", you also need to perform a one-time setup of your master image by doing the following:
+If you did set :term:`TEST_TARGET` to "SystemdbootTarget", you also need to perform a one-time setup of your controller image by doing the following:

 1. *Set EFI_PROVIDER:* Be sure that :term:`EFI_PROVIDER` is as follows::

       EFI_PROVIDER = "systemd-boot"

-2. *Build the master image:* Build the ``core-image-testmaster`` image.
+2. *Build the controller image:* Build the ``core-image-testmaster`` image.
-   The ``core-image-testmaster`` recipe is provided as an example for a "master" image and you can customize the image recipe as you would any other recipe.
+   The ``core-image-testmaster`` recipe is provided as an example for a "controller" image and you can customize the image recipe as you would any other recipe.

    Here are the image recipe requirements: